Bread & Roses 2025/2

 ABVV-Metaal/Amsab-ISG, Brussels/Ghent, 2018, 353 pp., ill., hardcover

-After the First World War, thousands of Jews fled anti-Semitism and misery from Eastern and Central Europe to Belgium.
-Among them were both nationalists - who worked for a Jewish state in Palestine - and revolutionaries, who were impressed by the October Revolution of 1917.
-The author follows the Jewish communist migrants from the 1920s onwards.
-He talked to leaders and militants and came thus to a kind of history of mentality.
-This shows that the old world of 'Ashkenazi' Judaism – based on religion, family and tradition – was never far away despite the revolutionary ideas.
-In fact, a conservative reflex sought to connect with the utopian world of authoritarian communism.
-For them, that ideology was a conservative dam against the social and cultural disintegration caused by capitalist industrial progress.
+After the First World War, thousands of Jews fled antisemitism and misery in Eastern and Central Europe to Belgium.
+Among them were both nationalists—who advocated for a Jewish state in Palestine—and revolutionaries, impressed by the October Revolution of 1917.
+The author follows the Jewish communist migrants from the 1920s onward.
+He spoke with leaders and activists, thus creating a kind of history of mentality.
+This reveals that the old world of "Ashkenazi" Judaism—based on religion, family, and tradition—was never far away, despite the revolutionary ideas.
+Indeed, a conservative reflex led them to seek connection with the utopian world of authoritarian communism.
+For them, this ideology served as a conservative barrier against the social and cultural disintegration caused by capitalist industrial progress.

 Rudi Van Doorslaer